groboclown/petronia/docs/extensions/api/core.config_persistence.api.md

 * Public triggering allowed
 * Public listening allowed

-which are called by this system "configuration collection".
+A signal to persist a single configuration piece.
+Only those write-enabledparticipants need to listen to this, and those that write a complete unit ofconfiguration (for example, a configuration file or a registry sub-tree),which are called by this system "configuration collection".